 NOTE: Zanzibar beaches that aren’t part of a hotel or resort aren’t really well taken care of and there tends to be a lot of garbage on them so don’t waste your time visiting them.
 Instead, go to the beaches that have some infrastructure.
 If there is at least one restaurant nearby, that’s a good indication that the beach around it is probably swimmable.

-Kendwa beach is right around the corner (10 minutes by car) from Nungwi Beach.
+Kendwa Beach is right around the corner (10 minutes by car) from Nungwi Beach.
 You should check it out too and, while you’re there, don’t forget to watch the amazing sunset!

 8. Eat at The Rock Restaurant Zanzibar